 Use old flower petals as part of an early Montessori lesson.
 Young children will love touching and transferring the petals!

 Save time and get right to the playful learning with our printable lesson plan sets.
-Each set includes over 30 playful learning activities related to the theme, and we’ve provided different versions for preschool classrooms and home preschool, so all activities are geared directly toward your needs.
+Each set includes over 30 playful learning activities related to the theme, book suggestions, printable plans and explanations, and coordinating printables.

 Originally published May 30, 2015